 - 1 blob Butter or Cooking Oil

-- Use bacon if you haven't got pancetta
+- 4 ounces bacon, if you haven't got pancetta

-- Cut up the leaks into small slices.
-Melt a blob of butter in the saucepan and add the leeks, cooking them gently on a low heat (sweating them) for 5-10 minutes to soften them.
+- Cut up the leeks into small slices.
+Melt a blob of butter in the saucepan and add the leeks, cooking them gently on low heat (sweating them) for 5 to 10 minutes to soften them.
 Let them cool a little.

 - Grease the pie dish or line it with greaseproof paper.
 Lay the ready-rolled pastry in the dish, pressing down at the edges so that it fits the dish well.
 Press down the edges with your thumbs or a fork to make a pattern round the edge, and cut away the excess pastry with a knife.
 Paint the edge with egg yolk or milk.

-- Place the pie in a pre-heated oven Gas Mark 6 (medium heat) for 15-20 minutes, until the pastry is light brown in color and the camembert has melted.
+- Place the pie in a pre-heated oven Gas Mark 6 (medium heat) for 15 to 20 minutes, until the pastry is light brown in color and the camembert has melted.
 You will find the rind of the cheese showing, but it adds to the rough look of this dish.

-- It tastes best if you leave it to cool slightly for about 5-10 minutes and then eat it straight away.
+- It tastes best if you leave it to cool slightly for about 5 to 10 minutes and then eat it straight away.
 Best eaten slightly warm.